 FOR IMMEDIATE RELEASE

-The Durango Discovery Museum, set to open in October 2010, will be a unique interactive museum where visitors can explore science and energy topics of all kinds.
-The museum will be an anchor for the north end of historic downtown Durango and a catalyst for revitalizing the city’s riverfront.
-Housed in the country’s oldest surviving coal-fired, steam-generated AC power plant, the museum's interactive discovery and science exhibits promise to “ignite curiosity, spark imagination, and power exploration.”
+The Durango Discovery Museum, opening October 14, 2010, at the Powerhouse, will be a unique interactive museum where visitors can explore science and energy topics of all kinds.
+Phase II plans include remodeling the two buildings currently on the 1333 Camino del Rio site and creating a river-facing public plaza around the existing smokestack, all to accommodate the planned interactive science center, labs, workshops, event space, and offices.
+The museum will be an anchor for historic downtown Durango and a catalyst for revitalizing the city’s riverfront.
+Housed in the country’s oldest surviving coal-fired, steam-generated AC power plant, the museum's interactive discovery and science exhibits promise to “spark curiosity, ignite imagination, power exploration.”